GeekyAnts/customise-tinder-swipe/README.md

 # Call Backs
   - onSwipeLeft - Returns index of card in list.
   - onSwipeRight - Returns index of card in list.
-  - onTap - Returns index of card in list.
+  - onCardTap - Returns index of card in list.

 ### Installation
 ```sh